Turkey, Spain discuss sale of aircraft carrier and submarine - ExBulletin

 Turkey, Spain discuss sale of aircraft carrier and submarine

-ANKARA Turkish President Recep Tayyip Erdogan on Wednesday said his country hopes to increase defense cooperation with NATO ally Spain through the purchase of a second aircraft carrier and possibly a submarine.
+ANKARA, Turkey (AP) – Turkish President Recep Tayyip Erdogan on Wednesday said his country hopes to increase its defense cooperation with NATO ally Spain by purchasing a second aircraft carrier and possibly a submarine.

 Erdogan said Turkey and Spain have already cooperated in building a Spanish assault ship.